adrianmt18/CATCH/README.md

 ## Methodology

-The population data will amount to 11 integers, 9 unique values retrieved from the U.S. Census Buerau.
-Since the 2018 estimate is the most recent available, it will also serve as the estimate for 2019.
-The value for 2009 will be entered manually.
-The details and challenges around gathering this data are covered in the relevant section above.
-Likewise, the specific challenges around the gathering the police employment data are present in the relevant section above.
-The data will be recorded manually.
+The population data will amount to 11 integers, 10 values UCR reports, and the 2019 value from the police department's operational summary.
+The values will be entered manually.
+Likewise, the police employment data, also to be entered manually, will be retrieved from UCR reports and the 2019 operational summary.

 The crime data are archived by month in publically accessible excel files.
 Each of these monthly files will be aggregated by year and only a limited amount of information will be extracted for analysis.
 The only fields intended for use are the Offense Type, the year and month portion of the date, and the count of offenses per occurence.

 The analysis strategy is to take place over phases.
 The first phase will process each month of each year individually by grouping all crimes by their type, and their counts will be summed.
 Each crime will also be given a binary indicator as either violent or non-violent.
 From here, all crimes will again be aggregated by their violent-indicator in a second phase.
 Violent crime will be assessed as an independent group from another group that considers overall crime.
 Once, for instance, all of the numbers for 2018 are aggregated, the month column will be discarded.
-In the final phase, the resulting 10 data points for violent crime and the 10 for overall crime will be plotted over a time series by their year.
+In the final phase, the resulting 11 data points for violent crime and the 11 for overall crime will be plotted over a time series by their year.
 Since the research questions center around crime trends over time, a time series is the ideal approach to communicate the findings.

 The manually recorded population and police employment numbers will also be presented as annual numbers.
 Each will be shown in individual trends, but an additional measure will combine the two into a ratio.
 The ratio will be presented as the number of employed officers over every 1,000 citizens.
 For example, 2,000 officers for a population of 1,500,000 people will be recorded as 1.33.
 The math follows: